jiteshkhatri11/jiteshkhatri11/README.md

 💫 About Me

-💻 Software Engineering student passionate about backend development, open source, and scalable systems
+💻 Software Engineering student with a strong focus on backend development, software architecture, and scalable systems.

-🚀 Building real-world projects using Java, Spring Boot, JavaScript, and MySQL
+🚀 Building real-world applications using Java, Spring Boot, JavaScript, and MySQL while applying industry-standard development practices.

-📚 Currently learning Data Structures & Algorithms, System Design, and Backend Engineering
+📚 Continuously expanding expertise in Data Structures & Algorithms, System Design, Database Management, and Backend Engineering.

-🔧 Open-source contributor and active learner exploring real-world software development practices

-🎯 Goal: Become a strong software engineer and build impactful products
+🔧 Passionate about open-source contributions, problem-solving, and creating efficient, maintainable software solutions.

+🌱 Committed to continuous learning and staying up to date with modern technologies and software development methodologies.

+🎯 Aspiring Software Engineer dedicated to building impactful products and delivering high-quality software that solves real-world challenges.